real34/front-commerce-lite-upward/README.md

 You now have several solutions:

-* learn each one of the technologies, start a project from scratch and spend the next years building your eCommerce store (if your needs are very simple it could be a solution)
+* start a project from scratch using these technologies.
+If your needs are simple it could be a solution, otherwise prepare yourself to months of work!
-* compare with existing alternatives and choose the one which fit your needs and
-  budget: features, architecture, test coverage and (if they are open source) the quality of their codebase
+* compare with existing alternatives and choose the one which fits your needs and budget: features, architecture, test coverage and (if they are open source) the quality of their codebase
 * fork Front-Commerce Lite in the open, follow our philosophy and architecture… and name it React Storefront :)
 * use [Front-Commerce](https://www.front-commerce.com/) and start developing